longbozhan/timewriter/README.md

 ## Overview

 * implements io.Writer.
 You can easily use in golang log, GORM, grpclog etc.
-* daily roll log, the file name's prefix is process name
+* daily roll log, you can specific the log file name's prefix, default is process name
 * compress to gz for old file

 ## Getting Started